 Today was a baking day.
 The temp reached 74 this afternoon so it was wonderful to open the windows and let the fresh air mingle with the aroma of fresh bread and cookies.

-King Arthur Flour Whole Grain Baking cookbook.
+The bread is 100% whole wheat sandwich bread from the King Arthur Flour Whole Grain Baking cookbook.
 This bread never fails and the organic white wheat flour is sweet with no bitter flavor.
 I like to make the dough in my bread machine and bake the loaf in the oven.
 The bread machine does all the work and I get a traditional shaped loaf.

 The cookies are oatmeal peanut butter chocolate chip.
 The cookie recipe is also from the King Arthur book but with a twist.
 A co-worker gave me a jar of peanut butter powder and I added 2/3 cup to the dough.
 The cookies turned out great.
 All whole grain – oat flour and oatmeal - with a peanut buttery taste.